Why study a foundation programme

 What foundation students at the University of St Andrews have in common is that they were successful in their own country’s school system.

-All foundation students have a comfortable en-suite study bedroom with high speed internet access and a shared kitchen at David Russell Apartments (DRA) which has won awards for its ecologically friendly design.
+All foundation students can have an en-suite study bedroom with high speed internet access and a shared kitchen at David Russell Apartments (DRA) which has won awards for its ecologically friendly design.

 DRA accommodates almost 900 students, offers a community atmosphere and a strong student support system with a warden and a team of assistant wardens responsible for student welfare and conduct within DRA.